 There are many online programs that charge money for a certification that has no value in the workplace.
 These diploma mills have existed for years, but their number and volume of business online makes many employers reluctant to accept an online certification they’ve never heard of.
 Conversely, many people are afraid to join online learning programs (including legitimate ones) due to the concern employers won’t recognize the certification.

-If you earn micro-degrees and mastery certificates through online programs, they are rarely recognized by employers as legitimate unless you are a programmer or STEM professional taking the courses through a well-known program.
+Suppose you earn micro-degrees and mastery certificates through online programs.
+In that case, they are rarely recognized by employers as legitimate unless you are a programmer or STEM professional taking the courses through a well-known program.

 Observations about Online Learning